Coprime commutators in profinite groups: Preliminaries

 We denote by $FC(G)$ the $FC$-centre of a group $G$, that is, the set of all elements $g\in G$ such that $|g^G|$ is finite.
 Note that if $G$ is a profinite group, then $FC(G)$ need not be closed so in this case we treat $FC(G)$ as merely a subset of $G$ rather than a subgroup.
 An element of a group $G$ belonging to $FC(G)$ is called an $FC$-element.

 Next lemma makes use of the following theorem \cite[Theorem 1.3]{AS_2022} that deals with profinite groups whose $\pi$-elements have restricted centralizers, that is when the centralizers of $\pi$-elements are either finite or open. \begin{theorem} Let $\pi$ be a set of primes and $G$ a profinite group in which the centralizer of each $\pi$-element is either finite or open.
 Then $G$ has an open subgroup of the form $P\times Q$, where $P$ is an abelian pro-$\pi$ subgroup and $Q$ is a pro-$\pi'$ subgroup. \end{theorem} \begin{lemma} Let $A$ be a profinite group acting on an abelian profinite group $M$ in such a way that $(|A|, |M|)=1$ and $[M,a]$ is finite for any $a\in A$.
-Then $[M,A]$ is finite as well. \end{lemma} \begin{proof} If $A$ is finite, then the result is obvious since $[M,A]=\prod_{a\in A}[M,a]$.
-Suppose that $A$ is infinite.
-Then by \cite[Theorem 2]{Zelmanov} $A$ contains an infinite abelian subgroup and so we can assume, without loss of generality, that $A$ is abelian.
-Let $\pi$ be a set of primes such that $A$ is a pro-$\pi$ group and $M$ is a pro-$\pi'$-group.
-Note that every $\pi$-element of $MA$ is an $FC$-element.
-Indeed, by hypothesis, for any $\pi$-element $x\in MA$ we know that $[M,x]$ is finite, so the index $[M:C_M(x)]$ is finite and $[MA:C_{MA}(x)]$ is finite as well.
-In view of Theorem \ref{AS_2022} $MA$ has an open subgroup of the form $P\times Q$, where $P$ is an abelian pro-$\pi$ subgroup and $Q$ is a pro-$\pi'$ subgroup.
-Observe that $Q\leq C_M(P)$ and so $C_M(P)$ is an open subgroup in $M$ and normal in $MA$.
+Then $[M,A]$ is finite as well. \end{lemma} \begin{proof}Without loss of generality we can assume that $A$ acts on $M$ faithfully.
+Let $B$ be an abelian subgroup of $A$ and $\pi=\pi(B)$.
+Note that every $\pi$-element of $MB$ is an $FC$-element.
+Indeed, by hypothesis, for any $\pi$-element $x\in MB$ we know that $[M,x]$ is finite, so the index $[M:C_M(x)]$ is finite and $[MB:C_{MB}(x)]$ is finite as well.
+In view of Theorem \ref{AS_2022} $MB$ has an open subgroup of the form $P\times Q$, where $P$ is an abelian pro-$\pi$ subgroup contained in $B$ and $Q$ is a pro-$\pi'$ subgroup.
+Observe that $Q\leq C_M(P)$ and so $C_M(P)$ is an open subgroup in $M$ and normal in $MB$.
 Since $M$ is abelian, we have $M=C_M(P)\times [M,P]$ and therefore $[M,P]$ is finite.
-Since $P$ is open in $A$, we can write $A=\langle P, a_1,\ldots, a_s\rangle$ for some elements $a_i\in A$ and a positive integer $s$.
-Thus $[M,A]=[M,P]\prod_{i=1}^{s}[M,a_i]$ is finite, as desired. \end{proof}
+Since $P$ is open in $B$, we can write $B=\langle P, b_1,\ldots, b_s\rangle$ for some elements $b_i\in B$ and a positive integer $s$.
+Thus $[M,B]=[M,P]\prod_{i=1}^{s}[M,b_i]$ is finite, as desired.

+By Lemma \ref{lem:standard}(ii) $B$ acts on $[M,B]$ faithfully and so $B$ must be finite.
+We have shown that every abelian subgroup of $A$ is finite.
+Because of \cite[Theorem 2]{Zelmanov} this implies that $A$ is finite.
+Now the result is obvious since $[M,A]=\prod_{a\in A}[M,a]$. \end{proof}

 \begin{lemma} Let $G$ be a profinite group such that the set of all coprime commutators of $G$ is contained in a union of countably many procyclic subgroups, say $C_1,C_2,\ldots$.
 If $M$ is a subgroup of $G$ that entirely consists of coprime commutators, then there is a positive index $j$ such that $M\cap C_j$ has finite index in $M$. \end{lemma} \begin{proof} Since by hypothesis the set of all coprime commutators of $G$ is covered by the countably many procyclic subgroups $\{C_i\}_{i\geq 1}$, the subgroup $M$ is covered by the countably many subgroups $\{M\cap C_i\}_{i\geq 1}$.
 By Baire's Category Theorem \cite[p.\ 200]{Kelley} there exists an integer $j$, an element $a\in M$ and an open normal subgroup $N$ in $M$ such that $aN\subseteq M\cap C_j$.
 Thus $N$ is contained in $M\cap C_j$ and so $M\cap C_j$ has finite index in $M$, as desired.\end{proof}